 - Were you aware that eggs travel from farms to the grocery store in less than a week?

 That means you can always count on top-quality, fresh Grade A Canadian eggs.
-I was amazed to learn there are over 1000 Canadian family farms that work year-round from coast to coast in order to provide us with the local, high-quality eggs that we enjoy each day.
-I don't know about you, but that's important to me when purchasing food for my family.
 You can get more information including recipes, such as these beautiful Sunny Side up Pavlovas, and nutritional information by visiting www.eggs.ca.

 My husband's grandmother made it each Easter but unfortunately I did not obtain the recipe from her.
 However, my brother-in-law's mother has continued this yearly tradition and thankfully she was happy to share the recipe with me.
 Grazie Filomena!